Trip Tips: Japan's coastal Miyako city puts tsunami behind it

-MIYAKO, Japan Miyako in northeastern Japan was for decades a small coastal city, famed for the salmon that splashed upriver in the autumn and the succulent oysters gathered just offshore.
+MIYAKO, Japan, March 6 Miyako in northeastern Japan was for decades a small coastal city, famed for the salmon that splashed upriver in the autumn and the succulent oysters gathered just offshore.
 Tourists came to fish, paddle kayaks in the bay and enjoy the scenic views.

 Then came March 11, 2011.
 A powerful 9.0 offshore earthquake struck, sending massive waves hurtling up the coast and into its fjord-like bays and inlets.